nofuenterr/league-of-legends-item-shop/README.md

 ### Getting Started
 In order to setup and work on this project on your own, you will need to:

-Clone this project:
+Clone this project:<br>
 `git clone https://github.com/nofuenterr/league-of-legends-item-shop.git`

-Once you have cloned this project, you can install the required dependencies by using:
+Once you have cloned this project, you can install the required dependencies by using:<br>
 `npm install`

-A live demo of the project can be started by using:
+A live demo of the project can be started by using:<br>
 `npm run preview`

-Distribution files can be produced using:
+Distribution files can be produced using:<br>
 `npm run build`

 ### Credits/Acknowledgments